Why did we enjoy our week-long trip to Azerbaijan SO much?

 If you’re planning to stay in Baku and do a couple of day trips around Baku, we would not suggest renting a car.
 That’s because traffic in Baku can be nightmarish.
 Moreover public transport is decent and taxis are readily available.
 You can also use Uber to get from one place to the other.

 For day trips and even 2-3 day trips, we would suggest opting for a tour guide.
 This is because English is not widely understood, especially in the countryside and exploring independently can be a bit challenging.
 Tour guides will rent a car with a driver for you and pick you up and drop you back at your hotel.
 This makes it really seamless to explore places.
 One day trip from Baku that we would highly recommend is to Shamaki (details below)We lucked out and found an amazing tour guide in Baku.
-Roman is knowledgable, flexible, and extremely punctual.
+Roman is knowledgeable, flexible, and extremely punctual.
 He also has amazing knowledge of local food joints and historical treasures.
 We would highly recommend him if you want to plan a short or long trip around Azerbaijan.
 He doesn’t have a website but you can drop him a WhatsApp message on +994 70 367 51 39 and he is extremely prompt to respond.

 If you’re there in Azerbaijan for more than 5 days and enjoy independent and travel, then we would recommend renting a self-drive car after you’re done exploring Baku.
 We did this on our last 3 days.
 Read our experience below: